-Dupixent (dupilumab) is a prescription brand-name medication.
-The Food and Drug Administration (FDA) has approved it to treat:
+Dupixent is approved by the Food and Drug Administration (FDA) to treat:

-For information on the dosage of Dupixent, including its form, its strengths, and how to take the drug, keep reading.
+Keep reading for specific information about the dosage of Dupixent, including its strengths and how to inject the medication.
 For a comprehensive look at Dupixent, see this article.

-This article describes typical dosages for Dupixent provided by the drug’s manufacturer.
-When taking Dupixent, always follow the dosage prescribed by your doctor.
+Note: This article describes typical dosages for Dupixent provided by the drug’s manufacturer.
+When receiving Dupixent, always follow the dosage prescribed by your doctor.

 Below are the recommended dosages of Dupixent.
 But your doctor will recommend the best dosage for you based on certain factors.